Amitmaman1/My_Home_Lab/README.md

 - **Plex**: The Plex server is running in a Docker container, connected to the Samba shared `cloud` folder for media storage.
 - **Tailscale**: Secure remote access to the Raspberry Pi is configured through Tailscale, providing encrypted connections.
 - **Pi-hole**: Pi-hole blocks advertisements and tracking at the network level, running in a Docker container.
-- **Prometheus, Alertmanager, and Grafana**: These monitoring tools collect real-time metrics, handle alerts, and visualize system performance via Grafana dashboards.
+- **Prometheus, Alertmanager, and Grafana**: These monitoring tools collect real-time metrics, handle alerts (with email notifications), and visualize system performance via Grafana dashboards.
 - **Immich**: Immich runs inside Docker, allowing efficient media backup and management.

 ## Automation with Docker Compose